-The red light is glowing like the beady eye of the beast, and along with the prickling feeling I usually get when I’m about to make a horrible mistake tells me yes, I’ve done it.
+The red light is glowing like the beady eye of the beast, and along with the prickling feeling I usually get when I’m about to make a horrible mistake, I know that yes, I’ve done it!
 We’re on the air.
 Hello, and welcome to Spirit Box Radio.

 But listeners, I am just so excited to be here!
 I’ve worked with Madame Marie and her loyal assistants for years but I’m lucky if they let me into the recording room even to bring them a cup of tea!
-Normally I organise the letters in our PO Box, sorting them into piles, you know, one for people asking for advice, one for predictions, one for death threats, one for indecipherable runes, you know?
+Usually my job is about organising the PO Box letters, sorting them into piles, you know, one for people asking for advice, one for predictions, one for death threats, one for indecipherable runes, you know?

 Madame Marie has also extensively labeled everything in the recording room with post-it notes, so I’ll be able to manage the technical side at the very least.
 I have to say some of the notes do feel somewhat unnecessary, like the one on the back of the chair that just says ‘chair’.
 Madame Marie does like her little jokes, you see?